-All of our workshops are designed for a maximum of 30 students with a duration of one and a half to two hours.
-The exception to this is our full-day workshops which are noted below.
+All of our workshops are designed for a maximum of 30 students with a duration of one hour of virtual teaching.

 Each workshop is linked to Ontario curriculum expectations and offers your class the opportunity to experience STEM in a new & engaging way.
 If there is a topic that you do not see covered through our workshops, please email us at firstname.lastname@example.org and we will do our best to accommodate what your students are learning in class.